JConley1344/SysLib690/Week 11 Cataloging Modules.md

 ```

 ## Creating the PHP Cataloging Page
-Inside the cataloging directory I created the file **insert.php** using `sudp nano insert.php`.
+Inside the cataloging directory I created the file **insert.php** using `sudo nano insert.php`.
 I used the following code to create the file.

 ```
 <?php